mrvea/angular-service-layer/README.md

 ## Introduction
 Hello, My name is Evgeniy Vakhroushev.
 Most people call me Gene.
 I have been a developer for 9+ years and I have been developing with angular for 7+ years.
 I am a big promoter of typescript and its generic system.
 From my experience, there is a problem with typescript.
 The problem is the inability to extend from multiple classes.
 I have not found any elegant solutions to the problem from my research.
 I wanted to create proof of concept for anyone that it may help.
 I came up with the concept and the implementation for layered angular services.
-The implementation is mainly derived from my use cases and current limitations,so if something does not work in your use case, it can be modified in a plethora of ways.
+The implementation is mainly derived from my use cases and current limitations, so if something does not work in your use case, it can be modified in a plethora of ways.

 This Layering concept implementation is still under development and evolving.
 Any suggestions are welcome!

+Note: Sample project is under angular folder.
 ## Problem/Reason
 In many projects that I worked in, I ran into an issue of very large services and/or many services injections with manual method wrapping.
 In my cases I wanted to import one service and use this service only, and without complications.
 Imagine a service that is a mini API server, which has endpoints(methods) that handle some logic for whom ever is using it.
 I want to group the methods by some contextual logic and extract those groups into separate files or services.